zearp/OptiHack/README.md

 ### Security
 * One thing you *must* do if not done already is to change the password of the Intel Management BIOS.
 Reboot the machine and press F12 to show the boot menu and select the Intel Management option.
 The default password is ```admin``` which is why it should be changed.
 The new password must have captials and special characters.
 While you're in there you can also completely disable remote management or configure it to your likes.
 If AMT/KVM is missing you will need to update that.
 More on that later.
 If you're having issues with this check if on the inside of your case is a sticker with a number.
 Only those with a ```1``` are equiped with fully fledged vPro options.

-To update MEBx and enable KVM/AMT if it isn't available in your BIOS please read [this](https://github.com/zearp/OptiHack/blob/master/text/BIOS_STUFF.md#kvmamtspi).
+To update MEBx and enable KVM/AMT if it isn't available in your BIOS please read [this](https://github.com/zearp/OptiHack/blob/master/text/BIOS_STUFF.md) page.
+It also deals with updating [microcodes](https://en.wikipedia.org/wiki/Microcode).
+Which can enhance security as well.

 * If you're not going to undervolt please refer to the SIP section on how to set that back to its more secure default.